Battle of Blenheim: Lutzingen

-Centre and Oberglauheim
+Center and Oberglauheim

 Whilst these events around Blenheim and Lutzingen were taking place, Marlborough was preparing to cross the Nebel.
 Hulsen's brigade of Hessians and Hanoverians and the earl of Orkney's British brigade advanced across the stream and were supported by dismounted British dragoons and ten British cavalry squadrons.
 This covering force allowed Charles Churchill's Dutch, British and German infantry and further cavalry units to advance and form up on the plain beyond.
-Marlborough arranged his infantry battalions in a novel manner with gaps sufficient to allow the cavalry to move freely between them.
-Marlborough ordered the formation forward.
+Marlborough arranged his infantry battalions in a novel manner, with gaps sufficient to allow the cavalry to move freely between them.
+He ordered the formation forward.
 Once again Zurlauben's Gens d'Armes charged, looking to rout Henry Lumley's English cavalry who linked Cutts' column facing Blenheim with Churchill's infantry.
 As the elite French cavalry attacked, they were faced by five English squadrons under Colonel Francis Palmes.
-To the consternation of the French, the Gens d'Armes were pushed back in confusion and pursued well beyond the Maulweyer stream that flows through Blenheim.
+To the consternation of the French, the Gens d'Armes were pushed back in confusion and were pursued well beyond the Maulweyer stream that flows through Blenheim.
 "What?
 Is it possible?" exclaimed Maximilian, "the gentlemen of France fleeing?"
 Palmes attempted to follow up his success but was repulsed by other French cavalry and musket fire from the edge of Blenheim.

-Nevertheless, Tallard was alarmed by the repulse of the Gens d'Armes and urgently rode across the field to ask Marsin for reinforcements; but on the basis of being hard pressed by Prince Eugene – whose second attack was in full flood – Marsin refused.
+Nevertheless, Tallard was alarmed by the repulse of the Gens d'Armes and urgently rode across the field to ask Marsin for reinforcements; but on the basis of being hard pressed by Prince Eugene, whose second attack was underway, Marsin refused.
 As Tallard consulted with Marsin, more of his infantry were taken into Blenheim by Clérambault.
-Fatally, Tallard, although aware of the situation, did nothing to rectify it, leaving him with just the nine battalions of infantry near the Höchstädt road to oppose the massed enemy ranks in the centre.
+Fatally, Tallard, although aware of the situation, did nothing to rectify it, leaving him with just the nine battalions of infantry near the Höchstädt road to oppose the massed enemy ranks in the center.
 Zurlauben tried several more times to disrupt the Allies forming on Tallard's side of the stream.
 His front-line cavalry darted forward down the gentle slope towards the Nebel, but the attacks lacked co-ordination, and the Allied infantry's steady volleys disconcerted the French horsemen.
 During these skirmishes Zurlauben fell mortally wounded; he died two days later.
 At this stage the time was just after 15:00.